amandaguglieri/hackinglife/docs/az-900-preparation.md

 Azure Monitor, Service Health, and Azure Advisor all use actions groups to notify you when an alert has been triggered.

 As soon as you create an Azure suscription and start deploying resources, Azure Monitor begins collecting data.
+Azure Monitor is a platform that collects metric and logging data, such as CPU percentages. **The data can be used to trigger autoscaling.**

+Which Azure service can generate an alert if virtual machine utilization is over 80% for five minutes?
+Azure monitor

 #### Azure Log Analytics